Pathangi-Jatinshravan/infection/README.md

 ## Run me

+1. If you do not already have `networkx`, please install using `pip install networkx`.
+2. Run total infection with `python total_infection.py`.
+You will see a (fake) list of users and be prompted for the name of the first infection.
+3. Run limited infection with `python limited_infection.py`

+## EDA

+Is the coaching network 'small-world' or 'scale free'?
+Given a dataset, I would first plot a histogram of node degree (number of links) across all the entire graph of users in the sample and determine whether the distribution was closer to a bell curve or a power law.
+This result would inform design choices for the limited infection procedure.

 ## Summary

 I've described my approach to the infection problem below.
 During the process of writing my code and thinking through possible strategies, I compiled a "data wishlist" - salient user information for the problem at hand.
 My solutions are predicated on the existence and availability of this data!

 ## Part I: Infect

 Users are represented by the User class in `user.py`.
 Users are the nodes / vertices of coaching graphs (Graph class in `user.py`).
 The graph can be constructed from an edge list (list of coach-student liaisons).
-For testing and demo purposes, I made a dummy edge list file and placed it in `edges.csv`
+For testing and demo purposes, I made a dummy edge list file and placed it in `edges.csv` For expediency I have assumed

 ## Part II: Limited Infection